hzeller/beagleg/G-code.md

 final move resembles a straight line in the N-dimensional space they are in.
 Comments can be at the end of line and start with a semicolon.

-There can be commanets _between_ pairs with parenthesis.
-This is an extension not every G-Code interpreter supports, but BeagleG does
+There can be comments _between_ pairs with parenthesis.
+This is not supported by every G-Code interpreter, but BeagleG does:

     G1(coordinated move) X10(to this position)